 Another positive aspect is that it can be applied to any part of the body without feeling too greasy.

-This product is lighter than butter, lasts longer than a moisturizer and it absorbs faster.
+This product is lighter than butter, lasts longer than a moisturizer, and absorbs faster.
 Goe Oil is a combination of 28 plants, fruit, flower oils, and kinds of butter.
 Don’t worry, every single ingredient on the label is plant-based, and is petroleum-free.

 You can spread it all over your body and feel what it’s like to have baby skin all over again.